grafana/opentelemetry-workshop-2023/lab-1-instrumentation/README.md

 * How does the telemetry data in Java compare to Python?

-<a name="lab-1.7-resource-attributes"></a>
+<a name="1.7-resource-attributes"></a>
-## Lab 1.7 - Resource attributes
+## 1.7 - Resource attributes

 [Resource attributes](https://opentelemetry.io/docs/instrumentation/js/resources/) describe the instrumented entity.
 Instrumentation libraries will automatically detect certain resource attributes and include them in the telemetry payloads.
-Here is an example of the resource attributes that were automatically created by the instrumentation libraries in [Lab 1.5](#lab-1.5-complete-instrumentation):
+Here is an example of the resource attributes that were automatically created by the instrumentation libraries in [Section 1.5](#1.5-complete-instrumentation):

 ```json
 {